sjfke/nonbleedingedge/cheatsheets/powershell-scripts.rst

 =======

-If you cannot create what you need from *Arrays, HashTables, ArrayLists, Queues, Stacks etc.*, then it is possible to create custom PowerShell objects`, but to date I have never needed to do this.
+If you cannot create what you need from *Arrays, HashTables, ArrayLists, Queues, Stacks etc.*, then it is possible to create custom PowerShell objects, but to date I have never needed to do this.
 For more details, read:

 * `David Bluemenfeld: Collection Type Guidence <https://gist.github.com/kevinblumenfeld/4a698dbc90272a336ed9367b11d91f1c>`_;